annikamalhotra/annikamalhotra/README.md

-## Hi there 👋  My anme is Annika Malhotra and I am a current sophomore at Cornell University.
+## Hi there 👋
+My name is Annika Malhotra and I am a current sophomore at Cornell University.
 I am interested in Cybersecurity and Software Development!
 [LinkedIn](https://www.linkedin.com/in/annika-malhotra)